 It is clear from case law in this area that the onus of conducting a proper and fair investigation and appeal falls on the employer or any external appointed investigator to ensure that the investigation is properly carried out.

-Internal Investigations and Appeals
+Advice On Internal Investigations